 Wi-fi & Entertainment

 Amtrak Wi-Fi is free and available on this train.
-While free, it has some restrictions and often does not allow streaming, downloading, or uploading large files.
+Although it is free, it has some restrictions and often does not allow streaming, downloading, or uploading large files.

 This train does not offer streaming entertainment, but here are some entertainment ideas for Amtrak trains.